 - When you plan on filling them?

 - How much it’s going to cost to build the team you need??

-Thinking strategically about human resources: when to add positions, compensation levels, and whether to hire full-time or on a contract basis are all pieces of a strong personnel plan.
+Thinking strategically about human resources — when to add positions, compensation levels, and whether to hire full-time or on a contract basis are all pieces of a healthy personnel plan.

-So, whether you’re seeking investment or not, building a personnel plan and forecast is an important part of business planning and strategic planning for the long term viability of your company.
-Let’s dive right in and look at the 5 key steps you need to take to build an investor-ready personnel plan.
+So, whether you’re seeking investment or not, building a personnel plan and forecast is an essential part of business planning and strategic planning for the long-term viability of your company.
+Let’s dive right in and look at the five key steps to build an investor-ready personnel plan.

 1. Describe your team

-In the “team” section of your business plan, you will normally include an overview of the key positions in your company and the background of the people who will be in those key roles.
-Usually, you’ll highlight each of the important management positions in your company and then speak more generally about other departments and teams.
+In the “team” section of your business plan, you will typically include an overview of the key positions in your company and the background of the people who will be in those critical roles.
+Usually, you’ll highlight each of the management positions in your company and then speak more generally about other departments and teams.

-You don’t need to include full resumes for each team member—a quick summary of why each person is qualified to do the job that they’re doing in your company is enough.
+You don’t need to include full resumes for each team member—a quick summary of why each person is qualified to do the job is enough.
 Describe each person’s skills and experience and what they will be doing for the company.

+Emphasize your team’s strengths.
 How do they make your team stronger?
 What specific expertise and experience do they have in your (or a related) industry?
 Assuming your market research identified a great opportunity, why are you the right team to capitalize on it?
-Really emphasize your team’s strengths.

-For potential investors, this section helps qualify why each team member is necessary for the success of the business and acts as a justification for their salary and equity share if they are part owners of the company.
+For potential investors, this section helps qualify why each team member is necessary for the success of the business.
+It acts as a justification for their salary and equity share if they are part owners of the company.